dani-santos-code/linux_server_config/README.md

 - To enable mod_wsgi:
 `sudo a2enmod wsgi`

-- Create a `music_inventory.conf file to apache by running:
+- Create a `music_inventory.conf` file to Apache by running:
 `sudo nano /etc/apache2/sites-available/music_inventory.conf`
 (See the conf file on this repo (`music_inventory.conf`)